PowerShellEmpire/PowerTools/PowerView/README.md

-    Get-NetFileSessions             -   returned combined Get-NetSessions and Get-NetFiles Get-NetConnections              -   gets active connections to a specific server resource (share) Get-NetFiles                    -   gets open files on a server
+    Get-NetFileSessions             -   returned combined Get-NetSessions and Get-NetFiles Get-NetConnections              -   gets active connections to a specific server resource (share) Get-NetFiles                    -   gets open files on a server Get-NetProcesses                -   gets the remote processes and owners on a remote server

 ## MetaFunctions: